Chain of Custody

 The revised version of the Chain of Custody Guidelines V1.4 were published in July 2020.
 The revision focused mainly on minor changes, including removing outdated content, clarifying existing requirements and restructuring the layout.
 Note that no additional requirements are being added in the new version.
 BCI’s Chain of Custody model remains the same: product segregation between farm and gin level, and mass balance after gin level.

 Chain of Custody Guidelines

-The updated Better Cotton Chain of Custody Guidelines are available below, along with a summary of changes document and updated training materials.
+The updated Better Cotton Chain of Custody Guidelines are available below, along with a summary of changes and FAQ.

 - Better Cotton Chain of Custody Guidelines V1.3